-Don't let sentimentality get in the way of having the best demo reel or folio you can possibly create.
-Sometimes you have to cut away pieces that might not apply to the position your going for, might be out of context or just might not be good enough.
-Keep it short but dense with high quality work.
+Don’t let sentimentality get in the way of having the best demo reel or folio you can possibly create.
+Sometimes you have to cut away pieces that might not apply to the position you’re going for, might be out of context or just might not be good enough.
+Keep it short but dense with high-quality work.

 One to two minutes is more than long enough for the studio to get a good idea of what you are capable of.

 5. MAKE SURE IT’S APPLICABLE TO THE POSITION OR STUDIO

 Different studios and developers have completely different styles.
 When they are hiring they will be looking for artists that can slot straight into the studio and understand what their work is all about.
 It is up to you to do your research to see just what they are looking for.

 Concept Art Mentor Brandon Reimchen believes it’s all about making it clear you can have an immediate impact on the studio.

 “Make sure the artwork you’re showing relates to the studio or product you’re applying for.
 Show the art director that you can slot straight into the team.”